 On March 15, the iconic hot dog joint closed its doors for the first time in 80 years due to COVID-19 health and safety orders.
-After what seemed like forever, Pink’s is back serving Angelenos, their legendary dogs.

-It reopened on August 12, allowing hungry Angelenos to head to this roadside landmark with unmissable lines and get their hands on the creatively topped offerings.
+After what seemed like forever, it reopened on August 12, but as cases surged during the winter, the owners decided to close once again.
+Now, after two long months, the roadside landmark is back with its unmissable lines and creatively topped offerings.

-From the celebrity-inspired dogs like the Martha Stewart Dog (a 9″ stretch dog with relish, onions, bacon, chopped tomatoes, sauerkraut, and sour cream) to the Polish Pastrami Dog Swiss (a cheese dog covered with pastrami and mustard), the delicious combinations have been sorely missed by locals and tourists alike.
+From the celebrity-inspired dogs like the Martha Stewart Dog (a 9″ stretch dog with relish, onions, bacon, chopped tomatoes, sauerkraut, and sour cream) to the Polish Pastrami Dog Swiss (a cheese dog covered with pastrami and mustard), the delicious combinations have been sorely missed by Angelenos.

-Several new roles included a mask monitor, a sanitizer monitor, and someone handing out menus with social distancing picks.
-Sadly, late-night food runs never returned, and operating hours were between 11 am and 9 pm.
-Additionally, social distancing monitors kept the hungry fans in check—since the lines inevitably wrapped right around the block.
+All 25 furloughed staff have been brought back, but some have taken on new Covid-specific duties.
+Several of these new roles include a mask monitor, a sanitizer monitor, and someone handing out menus with social distancing picks.
+Additionally, social distancing monitors will be keeping the hungry fans in check—since the lines inevitably wrapped right around the block.

 Location: 709 N La Brea Ave, Los Angeles, CA 90038, United States